lifeisstillgood/softwaremind/docs/newbook/software_literacy.rst

 Software Literacy
 ===============================

+thoughts: changing company means software goves you do-overs think how so much filmmproduction is in post VFX its less costy do-overs for production - not everyone can do zipper project mgmt

 ..   literacy is a technology, as indeed is speech and perhaps thought? story of
      olphulla goth germainic invents alphanet and writes it down - literacy matters  as a technology the blub paradox and software literacy - you